Darxo/Hardened/README.md

 ### Contracts

 - Necrosavants in the scripted Caravan Contract Ambush now idle during the first round
-- Caravan Contracts that are declined or which expire now spawn a caravan towards the destination if the town hasn't spawned one in a while
+- **Caravan Contracts** that are declined or which expire now spawn a caravan towards the destination if the town hasn't spawned one in a while
+- The **Barbarian King** and **Find Location** contracts no longer spawn a hint directly after loading and display the direction information of your last hint in your bullet points

 ### Events